argoflow/argoflow-aws/README.md

   kustomize build distribution/argocd/base/ | kubectl apply -f -
   ```

-- If you are private a public repo:
+- If you are using a private repo (not that this will use an ExternalSecret to fetch git credentials from the AWS Secret Manager):

   ```bash
   kustomize build distribution/argocd/overlays/private-repo/ | kubectl apply -f -
   ```

-Finally, roll out kubeflow with:
+Finally, roll out Kubeflow with:

 ```bash
 kubectl apply -f distribution/kubeflow.yaml